zhukunqian/slua-1/README.md

 The shell or bat will build the library for specially platform.

-1.make_ios.sh will build iphone library.
-You must use it in osx.
+1.make_ios.sh will build iphone library in osx.

-2.make_osx.sh will build osx library.
-You must use it in osx.
+2.make_osx.sh will build osx library in osx.

 3.make_android.sh will build android library.
-You can use it in osx or linux.
-But first , you must reset the ndk path in the shell.
+You can execute it in osx or linux.
+But first , please reset the ndk path in the shell.

-4.make-windows-32.cmd will build windows 32bit dll.
-You must excute it in windows.
+4.make-windows-32.cmd will build windows 32bit dll in windows 32-bit or 64-bit.

-5.make-windows-64.cmd will build windows 64bit dll.
-You must exute it in windows.
+5.make-windows-64.cmd will build windows 64bit dll in windows 64-bit.

 ###TODO
-1.Add luasocket library in slua.
+1.Add lua-cjson library in slua. ( Finished )
-2.Add lua-cjson library in slua.
+2.Add luasocket library in slua.